Beginner1208/WebR/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Agricultural University of Athens
+- name: University of Reading
   url: https://www.aua.gr/

 # Short bio (displayed in user profile at end of posts)